pnext/three-loader/README.md

 1. Ensure all changes are committed and the codebase is in a clean state.

-2. Run the command `npm run build` to generate all necessary assets.

-3. Run the command `npm run prepare-release` in your terminal.
+2. Run the command `npm run release` in your terminal.

 - This command will handle the necessary steps to prepare the release, such as updating the version number, generating changelogs, and tagging the release.

-4. After the command completes successfully, push the changes and tags to the remote repository.
+3. After the command completes successfully, push the changes and tags to the remote repository.

-5. Finally run `npm publish`.
+4. Finally run `npm publish`.

 # Thank You!